Admyral-Security/admyral/README.md

 </br>

-Admyral is an open-source Cybersecurity Automation & Investigation Copilot.
-Admyral's Copilot enjoys a deep integration into Admyral's case management and workflow automation.
+Admyral is an open-source Cybersecurity Automation & Investigation Assistant.
+Admyral's Assistant enjoys a deep integration into Admyral's case management and workflow automation.
 Through this triangulation, SOC teams can benefit from:
 1. A unified console to perform investigations and handle incidents 📺
-2. A seamless workflow creation -- even during incident triage, investigation, or response 👷
+2. A seamless workflow automation creation -- even during incident triage, investigation, or response 👷
 3. Automatic alert investigation as well as next step suggestions for analysts 🧑‍✈️
-4. Workflow recommendations for individual cases as well as workflow creation through natural language 🤖
+4. Workflow automation recommendations for individual cases as well as workflow automation creation through natural language 🤖

-Through Admyral's Copilot functionality, Admyral seeks to provide a new, more effective, and scalable approach for tackling alert fatigue and automating security workflows.
+Through Admyral's Assistant functionality, Admyral seeks to provide a new, more effective, and scalable approach for tackling alert fatigue and automating security workflows.

 → → → [Try out the free cloud version](https://admyral.dev/login) ← ← ←

-Here is a sneek-peak into the workflow builder:
+Here is a sneek-peak into the workflow automation builder:
 <img src="img/product_screen.svg" alt="admyral" />

 ## 🗺️ Key Features & Roadmap